East Side Airline Terminal: Design and operations

 At the East Side Airline Terminal, passengers entered from the east or west sides of the building and took escalators or stairs to a rotunda on the second floor, which was a large hall lined with domestic airline ticket counters and bus gates.
+A through-block taxiway and pedestrian arcade was located on the east side of the building, running between 37th and 38th streets, and another taxi driveway was provided along a portion of Tunnel Approach Street near the southwestern corner of the terminal.
 Buses would enter the western portion of the building from 38th Street, drive up a ramp to a U-shaped roadway around the second floor that contained 15 passenger loading platforms, and descend a ramp to exit the western portion of the building on 37th Street across from the entrance to the Queens–Midtown Tunnel.
 A mezzanine level above the rotunda included ticket counters for international air carriers and office space.
-The rooftop included 275 public parking spaces that were accessed by autos via a separate entrance and ramp.
+The rooftop included 275 public parking spaces that were accessed by autos via a separate entrance and ramp at the northwest corner of the building.
 A bus garage and repair and servicing facilities were located in the basement.
+The rooftop was designed to accommodate helicopters if the development of a heliport became necessary in the future.

-Bus service from the East Side Airline Terminal to Newark Airport was discontinued when the West Side Airline Terminal opened in 1955.
+Bus service from the East Side Airline Terminal to Newark Airport was discontinued when the West Side Airlines Terminal opened in 1955.
 The location of the new terminal on the West Side near the Lincoln Tunnel eliminated the need for buses to travel crosstown on 42nd Street and shortened the travel time from 40 minutes to 21 minutes.
+In 1960, National Airlines began a trial of using a "baggage express" system in which passengers traveling from Miami to New York International Airport could check their baggage through to the East Side Airline Terminal and did not have to claim their baggage at the airport before boarding buses to Manhattan.
+At that time, 30 percent of the passengers traveling on the flights from Miami were using buses to the East Side Airline Terminal.
+The through baggage service was never permanently implemented at the East Side Airline Terminal or any other remote airport terminals due to technical problems.